ankrutik/notes/aws/solutions_arch_cert/notes.md

 - writing new files will be immediately available for reads

-"Eventual consistency" for overwrite PUTs and DELETEs means
+~~"Eventual consistency" for overwrite PUTs and DELETEs means~~

-- if you overwrite or delete an existing object and try to read immediately, you may get old version
+- ~~if you overwrite or delete an existing object and try to read immediately, you may get old version~~
-- takes a little time to propogate
+- ~~takes a little time to propogate~~

-**Strong consistency post December 2020**, changes after following are immediately reflected:
+**Strong consistency post December 2020**, changes after following actions are immediately reflected:

 - writing new files
 - overwrite or delete of existing files

-Read after write consistency
+"Read after write" consistency

 List consistency: subsequent lists are always updated